scare-scale/ScareScale/src/content/movie/conjuring-the-cult-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /mrmaTVp7PTBkjj5G62cE9pjrENg.jpg
+synopsis: "After discovering his blood-soaked daughter dead in the bathtub, David Bryson attends a self-help group to help save him from his ghostly nightmares.
+But when a group of mysterious cult-like women offer to help him resurrect his daughter.
+David's choices will not just decide his fate... but the fate of his dead daughter's SOUL."
 ---
-After discovering his blood-soaked daughter dead in the bathtub, David Bryson attends a self-help group to help save him from his ghostly nightmares.
-But when a group of mysterious cult-like women offer to help him resurrect his daughter.
-David's choices will not just decide his fate... but the fate of his dead daughter's SOUL.